developer-zebra/developer-zebra-site/src/emdk-for-android/6-3/tutorial/tutSimulScanAPI/index.md

 ## Overview

-This guide will walk you through creating an EMDK For Android application that will use [SimulScan APIs](/emdk-for-android/6-3/api/simulscan) introduced in EMDK V 3.1, to capture critical data from documents.
-This facilitates capturing fields of interest from a document and converting them into data that an end-user application can use immediately at the point of transaction.
+This guide walks through the creation of an application to capture critical data from documents using EMDK For Android with [SimulScan APIs](/emdk-for-android/6-3/api/simulscan) introduced in EMDK V 3.1.
+This includes the designation of "fields of interest" on a document and converting them into captured data that an end-user application can use immediately at the point of transaction.

-Different ways of capturing data from documents using [SimulScan API](/emdk-for-android/6-3/api/simulscan) are:
+Data can be captured from documents using [SimulScan API](/emdk-for-android/6-3/api/simulscan) in the following ways:

 * **Barcode** - Productivity gain by decoding multiple bar codes read with a single trigger pull.
 * **OCR (Optical Character Recognition)** - Automated data entry with character recognition [OCR].